zahidhasantonmoy/LearnVow/README.md

 1. All file access is protected with signed URLs that expire after a set time
 2. User authentication is handled with Supabase Auth
 3. Passwords are hashed by Supabase
-4. CORS is configured to only allow requests from the frontend domain
+4. CORS is handled automatically by Vercel
-5. HTTPS is enforced by Vercel and most hosting platforms
+5. HTTPS is enforced by Vercel

 ## Future Improvements